Zichqec/YAYA_Fundamentals/module_07_regular_expressions/02_metacharacters.md

 [Click to run the above code in the Ghost Guides companion ghost.](https://zichqec.github.io/YAYA_Fundamentals/jump.html?url=x-ukagaka-link%3Atype%3Devent%26ghost%3DGhost%20Guides%26info%3DOnExample.M7.L2.MatchAny)

 The above function will output `1`, whether `_string` is chosen to be "Potato" or "Tomato".
 Other strings would also work, as long as they followed the same format.
-"Po7ato", "Momato", "|o$ato"; all of these would match.
+"Po7ato", "Momato", "-o$ato"; all of these would match.

 Next is `^`. `^` matches the beginning of a string.